 Erin Rayburn, a couples therapist and founder of Evergreen Therapy, says relationship anxiety can signal that a need is going unmet or boundaries need to be established in a relationship.
 “It can also be a red flag if what it is identifying is an unhealthy or problematic issue,” she adds.

-If, on the other hand, you’re in a perfectly healthy relationship and your anxiety isn’t caused by your partner’s behavior, keep reading for ways to deal with your relationship anxiety.
+If, on the other hand, you’re in a perfectly healthy long-term relationship and your partner’s behavior doesn’t cause your anxiety, keep reading for ways to deal with your relationship anxiety.

 Can relationship anxiety be treated?
 It can, although it might take some time and effort.
-The key to coping with anxiety in relationships is accepting that it’s a normal feeling to experience — as long as you can identify your triggers and understand why you’re feeling certain emotions.
+The key to overcoming relationship anxiety is accepting that it’s a normal feeling to experience — as long as you can identify your triggers and understand why you’re feeling certain emotions.

 Talk to your partner.
 “If you’re feeling anxious about something, talk to your partner about it,” says Klesman.
 “This involves being vulnerable but for a relationship to be healthy, that is key.
 Speaking to your partner can also help develop a plan and actions for them to take if you’re feeling anxious so that they can support you.”